 Military service is a unique experience.
-You exist in an environment of camaraderie, espirit-de-corps and the honor of serving a higher calling, but it’s not without hidden dangers.
+You exist in an environment of camaraderie, esprit-de-corps and the honor of serving a higher calling, but it’s not without hidden dangers.
 The separation from your family and loved ones and the trauma of war can also be the cause of great anxiety and mental stress.
-It’s common for service men and women to have feelings of fear, anger, sadness and worry after returning from a deployment.
+It’s common for servicemen and women to have feelings of fear, anger, sadness and worry after returning from a deployment.
 Adjusting can be difficult for everyone.
 Some of the more alarming statistics include:

-And then there is combat violence, sexual assaults, sleep deprivation, substance abuse and addiction, depression, romantic infidelity, discrimination of all types, and so many other conditions and influences that service members battle every day.
+And then there is combat violence, sexual assaults, sleep deprivation, substance abuse, and addiction, depression, romantic infidelity, discrimination of all types, and so many other conditions and influences that service members battle every day.
 Despite the Pentagon’s efforts to educate service members and their families, approximately one-half of military members and their spouses say they are only somewhat or not at all knowledgeable about the symptoms of mental health concerns.

 Anxiety.org is greatly concerned with the mental health issues of our military.
 That is why we have worked closely with top university and institutional researchers and leading clinicians to curate helpful and educational resources specifically for our heroes: active duty, reserve and veterans.

 Do you feel overwhelmed or get easily annoyed or agitated?
 Trouble sleeping?
 Thoughts of suicide?
 Worried about tests or missing home?
 These are just a very few of the symptoms or clues that you may have anxiety or a related mental health or mood disorder.
 There should be no stigma associated with your feeling; anxiety is the most common health issue for military members.
-Whether it’s in garrison or during a deployment, get the help and support you need; go talk to someone.
+Whether it’s in garrison or during deployment, get the help and support you need; go talk to someone.

 There may be a high level of co-morbidity with anxiety disorders.
 Learn more about the following disorders, which often affect military members and veterans, too:

-PTSD: It’s Not Just About Combat Exposure
+- PTSD: It’s Not Just About Combat Exposure

-Is PTSD taking over your relationship?
+- Is PTSD taking over your relationship?

-PTSD Happens To Non-Veterans, Too
+- PTSD Happens To Non-Veterans, Too

-How Trauma And Abuse Affects Chronic Pain
+- How Trauma And Abuse Affects Chronic Pain

-Anxiety And Depression Can Ruin Your Sex Life
+- Anxiety And Depression Can Ruin Your Sex Life

-Caregivers Of Traumatic Brain Injury Survivors
+- Caregivers Of Traumatic Brain Injury Survivors

 - Why Friends Keep Us Sane

-Why Does The LGBT Community Experience Such High Levels Of Anxiety?
+- Why Does The LGBT Community Experience Such High Levels Of Anxiety?

-Unraveling The Stigma Of Mental Illnesses
+- Unraveling The Stigma Of Mental Illnesses

 Health Fitness Nutrition